-Looking for the best free antivirus program?
-AVG AntiVirus FREE is obviously our favorite pick, but if you need an unbiased review of the best free antivirus software, you’re in luck.
+Looking for the best free antivirus software?
+AVG AntiVirus FREE is obviously our favorite pick, but if you need an unbiased review of the best free antivirus program, you’re in luck.
 PC Mag’s Neil Rubenking has rounded up the top 10 free antivirus programs for 2018, with handy links to his unbiased, independent reviews for each.
 So if you’re in need of free protection for Windows 7, 8, or 10, here are his top picks:

 - Avast Free Antivirus

 - Kaspersky Free

 - Sophos Home Free

 - Avira Antivirus

 - Adaware Antivirus Free

 - Comodo Antivirus 10